alfredodeza/python-action/README.md

 ## Learning Objectives

-In this course you will learn:
+In this lesson you will learn:

 - How to run a Python script with GitHub Actions
 - Create a Python script that can be executed from an Action